• Home |

 Why We Chose It

 The best deer hunting rounds for the 30-06 are affordable, in stock, and have additional features that control expansion and adequately maximize penetration.
-The 150-grain Barnes TTSX meets all our standards, and it’s something we can recommend to everyone.
+The 150 grain Barnes TTSX load meets all our standards, and it’s something we can recommend to everyone.

-Barnes takes extraordinary measures to produce insanely high-quality ammo, and the TTSX line is no exception.
-The polymer tip makes the TTSX more aerodynamic, raising the ballistic coefficient and helping the bullet penetrate before expanding.
+Barnes takes extraordinary measures to produce insanely high-quality ammo.
+The VOR-TX line is no exception.
+Its polymer tip makes the TTSX more aerodynamic, raising the ballistic coefficient and ultimately helping the bullet strike its target with greater force.

 The bullet’s terminal performance is nothing short of superb.
-The 150-grain bullet penetrates deep and expands to nearly double its original diameter (assuming impact occurs between 1,800 and 3,000 fps).
+The 150 grain TTSX penetrates deep and expands to nearly double its original diameter (assuming impact occurs between 1,800 and 3,000 fps).
 The brilliant design and all-copper composite make an extremely effective wound cavity.
 All you need to worry about is shot placement!

 In addition to being a slam dunk for deer season, we love this round for its versatility.
-Not only can the Barnes 150 gr TTSX easily take down a deer at 500 yards with proper shot placement, but it can also be used for larger game animals like black bears, elk, and moose.
+Not only can the Barnes 150 gr TTSX easily take down a deer at 500 yards (ith proper shot placement) but it can also be used for larger game animals like black bears, elk and moose.

 If you want an efficient round that’s pretty easy to find, pick up a box of the Barnes 150 gr TTSX.
 The high ballistic coefficient, superior Barnes quality, and flat trajectory make it well worth a few dollars per round.